ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 10. HOW THE MOUSE POSITION WORKS
 ======================================================================

-OBS Pointer automatically detects the computer's operating system.
+OBS CURSOR OVERLAY automatically detects the computer's operating system.

 The general process is: